Ta Chuang / The Power of the GreatThunder in Heaven

 FifthSix

-Loses the goat in ease.
+Loses the goat with ease.
 No remorse.

 Small Image